This tutorial explains the DMARC record and how to set it up in your domain settings to improve your domain’s health and security.

 Before checking DMARC, wait approximately 48 hours after making changes to ensure they are fully applied to your domain settings.

 Go to the Optional settings section, select the Domain health tab, and click Check health.
 After the check is complete, you’ll see the status of your DMARC record (along with other DNS records).
-A “valid” status means your record is correctly set up and active.
-If there’s an issue, the check will flag it.
-To see more details, click on the record in the results box.
+A Valid status means your record is correctly set up and active.
+If there’s an issue, the check will show it.

 How to view DMARC reports

-DMARC reports are automated emails that provide details about messages sent from your domain and help detect security or email authentication issues.
+DMARC reports are automated emails that provide details about emails sent from your domain and help detect email security issues.

 Why review DMARC reports:

-2) Know which IP addresses or email servers send emails on your behalf.
+2) Monitor email activity: which IP addresses or email servers send emails on your behalf

-3) Detect emails from your domain that are failing authentication.
+3) Detect outgoing emails from your domain that are failing authentication

 Receive DMARC reports